jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 ## Standard input, output, and error

   The original concept behind defining standard input and output devices came from the idea that Unix grew over the course of 40 years of output and input technology.
 Originally there were no keyboards--just teletypes.
 Originally there were no screens just ttys to print out on paper.
 Then came *glass ttys* and terminals.
 Then came Line and Dot Matrix printers.
 Standard keyboards via the ISA input bus were invented.
-At one time on a busy shared sysetm (remember the central server development paradigm for Unix) a sysadmin would perhaps want to send output of a command or any errors so that they could be debugged to paper.
+At one time on a busy shared system (remember the central server development paradigm for Unix) a sysadmin would perhaps want to send output of a command or any errors so that they could be debugged to paper.
 Not environmentally friendly but sometimes just seeing it in writing solves your issue.
 Every *device* has a file handle and you can see all the *standards* are located by listing the ```/dev``` directory.

   ![*Standard I/O, ls -l /dev/std\**](images/Chapter-06/standard/standard.png "Standard I/O")